Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.3.3 =
+added new list= to the shortcode for [comic-archive list=3] will show yearly archive of comics, all on one page

 = 1.3.2 =
-Added new list= to the shortcode for [comic-archive list=2] will show a yearly archive of comics
+Added new list= to the shortcode for [comic-archive list=2] will show a yearly archive of comics split up into linkable pages

 = 1.3 =
 Chapter Order Fields fixed